Ulises-ICM-UPC/UOrtos/README.md

     @Article{rs12345678,
-      AUTHOR = {Simarro, Gonzalo and Calvete, Daniel and Ribas, Francesca and Castillo, Yerai and {Puig-Polo}, Carol}, TITLE = {UOrtos: A Python Tool for Subpixel co-registration of Landsat and Sentinel 2 Imagery}, JOURNAL = {Remote Sensing},
+      AUTHOR = {Simarro, Gonzalo and Calvete, Daniel and Ribas, Francesca and Castillo, Yerai and {Puig-Polo}, Carol}, TITLE = {UOrtos: Methodology for co-registration and subpixel georeferencing of satellite imagery for coastal monitoring}, JOURNAL = {Remote Sensing},
       VOLUME = {xx},
       YEAR = {2025},